GM-Doolin/redder/README.md

 >>
 >> The file will contain only 50 comments (**As noted in the project 4 outline**) that have been analyzed as to avoid wasting API tokens.
 >>
->> ***`You may experience wait times of several minutes`***, this is expected as there are by default a max of 50 queries that need to be made for possible 50 comments and each query relies on a 3rd party API that has request latency, connectivity dependencies, processing time, and then transfer times.
+>> ***`You may experience wait times of several minutes`***, this is expected as there are by default a max of 50 queries that need to be made for 50 possible comments and each query relies on a 3rd party API that has request latency, API traffic and connectivity dependencies, processing time, and transfer times.
 >>
 >> Progress updates will be given in the form of a percentage during during sentiment analysis to keep you informed on the operations progress and state.
 >>
->> The application may get hung up and timeout while waiting for OpenAI's API to properly query a request.
+>> Redder may get hung up and timeout while waiting for OpenAI's API to properly query a request.
 If this happens, Redder will notify you of the situation and automatically re-query the request a number of times if needed.
 >>
->> ***`If you notice the sentiment query progress has been stuck on the same percentage for an unusually long amount of time AND you have not gotten any new messages displayed back to you from Redder updating you on the sentiment analysis progress state, try killing the process and running the command again as there is a high likelyhood that OpenAI API is having issues and currently has trouble serving requests.`***
+>> ***If you notice the sentiment query progress has been stuck on the same percentage for an unusually long amount of time AND you have not gotten any new messages displayed back to you from Redder updating you on the sentiment analysis progress state, try killing the process and running the command again as there is a high likelyhood that OpenAI API is having issues and currently has trouble serving requests.***
 >
 > ## `Project 5 - Grant Doolin & Gautam Aneja`
 >